emissary-ingress/emissary/user-guide/product-requirements.md

 ## Version Control

 We recommend that you stay on the latest version of Ambassador.
 While you can always read back Ambassador's configuration from `annotation`s or its diagnostic service, Ambassador will not do versioning for you.
-Tools like [Forge](https://forge.sh) can help you maintain proper version control for your services' routing configurations.

 If you want to be part of the early access releases, learn about how to do so [here](/user-guide/early-access).